 If you suspect you have low testosterone, you should speak to your doctor.
 The symptoms of low testosterone levels are similar to those of other conditions.
 It is important to get a diagnosis before seeking treatment for this condition.

 There are home testing kits which can be bought online if you are concerned about the level of testosterone in your blood.
-These test are very quick and easy to do and can provide a result in just a couple of days.
+These tests are very quick and easy to do and can provide a result in just a couple of days.

-Before finding a treatment, speak to your GP who can help determine the underlying cause of your symptoms.
+Before finding a treatment, speak to your GP, who can help determine the underlying cause of your symptoms.
 In many cases, the symptoms are caused by other factors such as diet, fitness and stress levels.

 In some cases, talk therapy and cognitive behavioural therapy can be useful.